 Our Computing Curriculum aims to enable our pupils to become responsible, creative and adaptable users of technology, allowing them to benefit from all the opportunities that living in a connected world brings.
 We want our children to leave Ash Grove prepared for an ever-changing digital future, knowing and applying the skills of computer science, information technology and digital literacy.
 We want them to become confident and competent users of a range of technology for both work and pleasure, and to have a critical awareness of their own and other’s online behaviour, using effective strategies for staying safe and making a positive contribution online.

-At Ash Grove we have chosen to follow the Purple Mash Computing Scheme of Work from Year 1 to Year 6.
+At Ash Grove we mostly follow the Purple Mash Computing Scheme of Work from Year 1 to Year 6.
 The lessons are designed to be fun and engaging, and meet all requirements of the National Curriculum for Computing.
-There are clear planning documents and excellent supporting materials for teachers, as well as plentiful opportunities for children to apply their new knowledge and skills in bespoke, creative tasks.
+However, we are now in the process of further refining our curriculum to include some units of work from the Teach Computing curriculum as a way of allowing our pupils to be exposed to a wider range of software and hardware within their computing lessons.
+Both schemes have clear planning documents and excellent supporting materials for teachers, as well as plentiful opportunities for children to apply their new knowledge and skills in bespoke, creative tasks.

 This repetition of key themes inherently lends itself to progression in skills and outcomes, including in the level of challenge and complexity of tasks set.
 Details can be found in the attached Skills Progression by Year Group document.
 Learning outcomes are shared with the children, and teachers make reference to prior learning, supporting the children to forge links between what they already know and the new knowledge they acquire.
 As a result of our carefully constructed spiral curriculum, children are expected to make good progress in their understanding and application of computing, including applying what they have learnt beyond the classroom.